Liamb17/CodeInstitute-M1/README.md

 # UX

 ## Website owner business goals
-The purpose of this website is for bcoding to present themselves and their brand as a website coding/design agency/business.
+The purpose of this website is for B-Coding to present themselves and their brand as a website coding/design agency/business.
 The website is the best place for the business to showcase case studies to future clients and provide an easy to contact

 ## User goals